 Yes, you can be stress-free about pouch overfill!

 As you get used to your ostomy, it helps to plan food and liquid intake so that your pouch doesn’t fill during a long meeting or trip.
 Plan to empty your pouch frequently.
 It’s best to do so before it’s half-full.
 You’ll also want to keep your ostomy supplies with you at all times.
 You never know when you will need them in case of a leak or other accident.

 Yes, you can travel extensively!

-Yes, an ostomy is ok while you are on other cancer treatment!
+Yes, an ostomy is okay while you are on other cancer treatments!

 Some people with cancer may need an ostomy while they are receiving other cancer treatments.
 You may need help caring for your ostomy if you are too tired or sick after a treatment.
 If you are receiving radiation therapy in the area of your ostomy, you may need to remove the pouch during treatment.
 Radiation therapy may also cause skin changes near your ostomy.
 Ask your cancer care team about any special precautions you should take to care for your ostomy during cancer treatment.

 Yes, you can choose a pouch that makes your life comfortable.